zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 ## Scrap your Content

-The Meili team provides and maintains a [scraper tool](https://github.com/meilisearch/docs-scraper) to scrap your website content and automatically index it into MeiliSearch.
+The Meili team provides and maintains a [scraper tool](https://github.com/meilisearch/docs-scraper) to automatically read the content of your website and store it into an index in MeiliSearch.

 ### Configuration File